-Dr Maraike Bückling, the head of the Renaissance to Neoclassicism Collection, has been accompanying the development of the Liebieghaus Skulpturensammlung at close range for a long time, and as a curator and department head actively contributes to shaping that development.
-Within this context, the museum’s sculptural treasures constantly hold new surprises in store for her.
+Dr Maraike Bückling, former head of the Renaissance to Neoclassicism Collection, accompanied the development of the Liebieghaus Skulpturensammlung at close range for a long time, and as a curator and department head actively contributed to shaping that development.
+Within this context, the museum’s sculptural treasures constantly held new surprises in store for her.

 How has the Liebieghaus changed since you started working here?